Loloppe/BeatSaber_BeatmapScanner/README.md

 The algorithm currently use:
 + Average swing distance as base
-+ Active NPS for speed
++ Average angle strain for tech
-+ Strain calculator for tech
++ Average note per second for speed
-+ Divided by X factor to bring it closer to known value (SS and BL).

 TODO: